 - Body overreacts to something in the body.
 Then brain is like “What is going on I have to do something with it.”
-And makes kyorinin from tryptophan instead of serotonin.
-(Tryptophan is precursor for kyorinin and serotonin) Kyorinin travels to its destination but then there’s serotonin missing in the brain, therefore we feel “shitty” because serotonin is a neurotransmitter and thought to be the main contributor of feelings of well-being and happiness.
+And makes kynurenin from tryptophan instead of serotonin.
+(Tryptophan is precursor for kynurenin and serotonin) Kynurenin travels to its destination but then there’s serotonin missing in the brain, therefore we feel “shitty” because serotonin is a neurotransmitter and thought to be the main contributor of feelings of well-being and happiness.
 That’s the first thing that causes us a depression or stress.

 - There is another problem.
-Kyoronin then changes into chronolytic acid which then travels through blood to the brain and crosses the blood-brain barrier and acts like a neuro toxin.
+Kynurenin then changes into quinolytic acid which then travels through blood to the brain and crosses the blood-brain barrier and acts like a neuro toxin.